checkdigit/typescript-config/README.md

 ### Builder

-`builder` is a command line tool that generates either CommonJS or ESM modules, from the Typescript source.
+`builder` is a command line tool that generates ESM modules from the Typescript source.
 It is intended to be used when publishing a package to NPM, or to bundle a package for deployment.
 It uses `tsc` for generating types, and `esbuild` for generating code.

-**Note:** if building an ESM bundle, the `require` function will be defined as a global variable, to allow dynamic `require`s by CommonJS submodules.
+**Note:** the `require` function will be defined as a global variable, to allow dynamic `require`s by CommonJS submodules.
 This is not a problem for NodeJS, but will cause issues in a browser environment.

 #### Options